Asma-Ahmed-Aqil-AL-Zubaidi/medical-feature-engineering-pipeline/README.md

-# medical-feature-engineering-pipeline
-This repository presents a full end-to-end feature engineering pipeline applied to a real-world medical dataset
 #  Medical Feature Engineering Pipeline

 This repository contains a professional, end-to-end **feature engineering pipeline** applied to a large-scale real-world **medical dataset** consisting of: